Menu icon

 Precision Machining E-Degree

-Precision Machining is one of the most vital, highly skilled careers needed to keep America’s manufacturing quality second to none!
 As requested by former South Dakota Governor Dennis Daugaard, Lake Area Tech formatted our outstanding Precision Machining program into an online, hybrid format option, in addition to our on-campus program.
-The online curriculum design allows individuals who are currently employed full-time to also be a part-time Lake Area Tech student.
+The online design allows individuals employed full-time with Graco to continue working while pursuing their degree part-time.
 After successfully completing the program, graduates can expect to advance to a highly paid, secure career as a machinist.

 How does an E-Degree work?